thinkdata-works/api-docs/source/index.html.md

 # Export

-Exporting is almost identical the Data Query endpoint, with the exception that the complete result of the query will be saved to a file, and that file will be served up.
+Exporting is almost identical the Data Query endpoint, with the difference being that the complete result of the query will be saved to a file, and that file will be served up.

 ##<div class="colour-pill"><span class="get">GET</span> Export</div>